kuga01/kcu_project_files/MTA_Project_Final/KUga_Project1_Proposal.md

-# Design a System to Identify NYC Subway Stations With the Most Targeted Audience
+# Design a System to Identify NYC Subway Stations With the Most Target Audience

 Kalu Chibueze Uga